oversword/super-small-state-machine/README.md

 return S._perform(instance, { [S.Path]: [0] }, null) // { [S.Path]: [ 1 ] }
 ```

-Get the current path, default to the root node.

 Get the node type of the given `action`

 Gets the node definition for the action

-### If the action can be performed

 Perform the action on the state

-Throw a NodeTypeError if the action cannot be performed

 ## S._execute (instance, state = {}, path = state[S.Path] || [])